 What to Do with Your Bonus

-‘Putting yourself first’ can mean many things.
-You could buy something really nice, or invest towards furthering your education, or take a course on a topic that you were always interested in.
+"Putting yourself first" can mean many things.
+For example, you could buy something really nice, further your education, or take a course on a topic you were always interested in.
 But putting yourself first also means taking care of future you.

-So, today, I want to focus on a few ways that might not be first to your mind when you think about what it means to put yourself first.
+So, today, I want to focus on a few ways you can put yourself first.
+And it might not be the first thing you’d normally think about.

 “A man in debt is so far a slave.” - Ralph Waldo Emerson